On computational capabilities of Ising machines based on nonlinear oscillators,: QKM, XY model, and rank-2 SDP

-where $\rho = \min_{\theta > 0} \theta/(\pi \sin^2(\theta/2)) \gtrsim 0.878 $.
+where $\rho_{\mathrm{GW}} = \min_{\theta > 0} \theta/(\pi \sin^2(\theta/2)) \gtrsim 0.878 $.

 The significance of this result is two-fold.
-On the one hand, it establishes a regular rounding procedure.
-On the other hand, it estimates the so-called integrality gap \cite{raghavan_randomized_1987,gartner_approximation_2012} and thus guarantees a relation between the solutions of the relaxed and integer problems.
-It should also be noted that this result holds for a weighted Ising model with weights of the uniform sign.
-When weights of both signs are present, the standard argument fails but a guaranteed approximation ratio can also be proven \cite{charikar_maximizing_2004,alon_approximating_2004,anjos_strengthened_2002}.
+First of all, it establishes a rounding procedure recovering the solution in polynomial time.
+Second, Eq.~\eqref{eq:gw-approx} estimates (not necessarily tightly) the so-called integrality gap~\cite{raghavan_randomized_1987, gartner_approximation_2012} and exhibits a relation between the solutions of the relaxed and integer problems.
+This result holds for a weighted Ising model with weights of the uniform sign.
+For models with variable signs, the standard argument fails, but a guaranteed approximation ratio can still be proven~\cite{charikar_maximizing_2004, alon_approximating_2004, anjos_strengthened_2002}.